papcaii/Project1/README.md

     docker-compose up -d
     ```
     - This will:
-        - Create a MySQL server accessible at `localhost:3307`.
+        - Create a MySQL server accessible at `localhost:3307`
-        - Host Adminer (a database manager) at `localhost:8081`.
+        - Host Adminer (a database manager) at `localhost:8081`

+    - Finally, browse to `localhost:8081` (adminer)
+        - Login with username and password init in the `docker-compose.yml`
+        - Choose database `chat-app` then run the sql init command in the file `sql-init.txt`

 2. **Expose the Port with Ngrok**:
     - Install Ngrok from [here](https://ngrok.com/download).